 - Engage low range to get you through soft sand, over soft-sand dunes, up steep hills and declines, and through deep mud or snow

 - 4Lo Comes in handy when you drive over large unevan obstacles.

 The lower gearing also improves your 4×4 engine braking, which helps to control your progress on downhill sections.

 Driving 4×4 in Sand

-When you need to climb out high sand dunes you’ll need to engage 4WD high and use a lower gear such as 2nd or 3rd depending on the size of the dune and the looseness of the sand.
-You will need more speed and good momentum on your side to successfully climb out the dune.
+- When you need to climb out of high dunes you’ll need to engage 4WD high and use a lower gear such as 2nd or 3rd depending on the size of the dune and the looseness of the sand.

-Sand driving is a bit of an art and the correct gear ratio will largely depend on the sand conditions as well as your vehicles gearing ratios.
-Also what plays a large role is petrol vs diesel since they behave differently.
+Sand driving is a bit of an art and the correct gear ratio will largely depend on the sand conditions as well as your vehicle’s gear ratios.
+Also, what plays a large role ie. petrol vs diesel since they behave differently?
 Tire size and pressure are also vital considerations when driving on the sand with your 4×4.

-In conclusion, there are certain off-road situations that require you to use momentum and a bit of speed when you are driving 4×4 lo.
+In conclusion, certain off-road situations require you to use momentum and a bit of speed when you are driving 4-Lo.
 This is entirely up to the discretion of the driver and the dimensions of his 4×4.
-When you engage 4×4 lo your main purpose should not be speed but rather control and driving line.
+When you engage 4-Lo your main purpose should not be speed but rather control, and driving line.
 10mph is the recommended maximum speed to drive when 4×4 lo is engaged.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?